Museum of Ice Cream to open in Dempsey in August

 The museum will abide by hygiene, safe distancing and logistical guidelines that will keep visitors safe, said STB's Mr Tan.

+There will be a maximum capacity of 200 guests at any one time.

-Founded in New York in 2016, the museum sold out quickly when it popped up in Los Angeles, San Francisco and Miami, and has a waiting list of 200,000 guests.
+Founded in New York in 2016, the museum sold out quickly when it popped up in Los Angeles, San Francisco and Miami.

+Starting yesterday, advance tickets to visit in August can be reserved on the museum's website.